Ahmed-Hamdy101/config-prettier-eslint/README.md

         " > .eslintrc.cjs
        ```

+## 6 🔥Fixer automatically

-- 5.3 🔥Fixer automatic add this in your package.json be sure you descripe the folder of your project and replaced with **test**
+  - 6.1 ⚡ add this in your package.json be sure you describe the folder of your project and replaced it with **test**
         - ```json
               "lint": "eslint . --ext .js",
               "lint:fix": "npm run lint -- --fix",
               "prettier:fix": "npm run prettier -- --write",
               "format": "npm run prettier:fix && npm run lint:fix"
            ```